 By Bill Burnett and Dave Evans (2016 – Knopf)

-There aren’t many books that would make a great gift for a high school graduation, a college graduation or a retirement celebration.
+There aren’t many books that would make a great gift for high school graduation, college graduation, or a retirement celebration.
 This is one.

 Bill Burnett and Dave Evans are two professors at the design school at Stanford, who have opened up the material from their long-standing course on Designing Your Life to all.